 Living in San Antonio, our beach trips are typically to Port Aransas, along the Texas Gulf Coast.
 The best thing I can say about our Texas beaches is that they represent nostalgia (they're the beaches of my childhood) and that they're close by.
 We can be at the beach in less than three hours.
 They're not the prettiest but they'll do the trick if you just need your beach fix.
 BUT.
 If you want those white sand and turquoise water beaches?
 They are not that far away.
 If you're interested in some seriously amazing beaches, Gulf Shores, Alabama is worth the trip.
 Here are some amazing things to do in Gulf Shores Alabama that will inspire you to visit the beautiful Alabama beaches.

 I was hosted by Gulf Shores and Orange Beach Tourism.
 All opinions are my own.
+This post may also contain affiliate links which means I may earn a commission from purchase you make through my website.
+Thank you for supporting Ripped Jeans and Bifocals.

 The Gulf Shores/Orange Beach area is as close as you can get to that “Caribbean Beach vibe” without leaving the United States.
 They are definitely better beaches than Texas Gulf Coast beaches.
 If you're flying, Gulf Shores is about two hours from the Mobile airport and about three hours from the Montgomery airport.
 We flew in via Atlanta, which is a longer drive but our visit to Gulf Shores was paired with some additional travel in the Southeast U.S.